mlcs/fekete/README.md

 +   **Usage**: Call `fekete.bendito()` with the appropriate arguments:
     - Either specify number of points _N_ you want to be distributed evenly on the sphere, or
-    - provide an initial configuration _X_ of points that need to nudged towards equilibrium.
+    - Provide an initial configuration _X_ of points that need to nudged towards equilibrium.
 In both cases, the results should be the same